 - Precast panels

-Poured concrete basement are the most common and the choice that most people prefer.
-This type of basement construction starts by pouring footing for the basement foundation.
-After these are set, forms are used to hold the poured concrete wall in place as they dry.
+Poured concrete basements are the most common type of basement construction.
+This type of basement construction starts by pouring a footing for the basement foundation.
+After these are set, forms are used to hold the poured concrete walls in place as they dry.
 Poured concrete walls tend to be stronger than other types of basement walls.

-A block or masonry wall is the least expensive for basement walls.
-This type of basement wall construction are made from cinder blocks.
+Block or masonry walls are the least expensive type of basement construction.
+This type of basement wall construction is made from cinder blocks.
+Steel rebar is sometimes used to reinforce the masonry wall.
 This method requires less time than other methods of basement construction.
-To increase the durability of this type of basement construction, steel rebar is sometimes used to reinforce the masonry wall.

 Precast panel basement wall construction is the method where the walls are molded at another location.
-Then the walls are transported to the building and place on footers.
-This type of basement construction is quite strong but is not as commonly done as poured or block basements.
+Then the walls are transported to the building and placed on footers.
+This type of basement construction is quite strong but not as common as poured or block basements.

-Precast panel basement construction can have moisture problems if the joists are not properly sealed causing moisture vapor to get trapped in the panels.
+Precast panel basement construction can have moisture problems if the joints are not properly sealed, causing moisture vapor to get trapped in the panels.
 These panels can also attract insects unless they have been treated with boric acid.

-Whatever type of basement foundation you have, Epp Concrete can help.
+Whatever type of basement foundation you have, Epp Foundation Repair can help.
 We fix basements!